-- 18. APPLIED MUSIC FEE. \$155 per credit hour. - 19.
-RECITAL FEE: A fee would be charged to the student account during the semester they perform their recital as follows: \$100 for a junior recital; \$150 for a half senior recital; \$200 for a full senior recital. - 20.
+- 17. RECITAL FEE: A fee would be charged to the student account during the semester they perform their recital as follows: \$100 for a junior recital; \$150 for a half senior recital; \$200 for a full senior recital. - 18.
 STUDENT INSURANCE.
-Students are required to carry medical insurance and provide proof of coverage.
-The College offers an insurance plan in which students may elect to enroll.
-Students who do not provide proof of coverage are automatically enrolled in the College plan and billed accordingly.
-You can pick up information on the College insurance plan at Student Affairs or at www.markelmedical.com. - 21.
+You can pick up information on the College insurance plan at Student Affairs or at www.bpc.edu. - 19.
 COLLECTION COST: If a student goes into default on his/her student account, interest will be added at a rate of 11⁄2 percent per month (annual percentage rate of 18%).
 The institution may disclose that the student has defaulted along with other relevant information to credit reporting agencies.
 Should it become necessary for BPC to turn the account over to a collection agency, the student will be responsible for all reasonable collection costs, attorney's fees, court costs and collection agency charges including contingency fees.